apache/activemq-artemis/docs/user-manual/en/security.md

 ### JAAS Security Manager

-When using JAAS much of the configuration depends on which login module is used.
+When using the Java Authentication and Authorization Service (JAAS) much of the configuration depends on which login module is used.
 However, there are a few commonalities for every case.
 The first place to look is in `bootstrap.xml`.
 Here is an example using the `PropertiesLogin` JAAS login module which reads user, password, and role information from properties files:

     <jaas-security domain="PropertiesLogin"/>